Cariad Lloyd: Television and radio work

 Lloyd has performed in numerous sketches on BBC Comedy Online including Funtime (a Dawson Bros. pilot), The Proposal and Dirty Dancing.
 She has performed for the BBC Radio 4 shows Newsjack, My First Planet, The Now Show, Small Scenes and The Guns of Adam Riches.

 Lloyd has appeared on television shows such as Channel 4's Cardinal Burns and CBBC's Fit and DNN and in films such as Baby Cow Productions' Caravan and Film4's Hallo Panda.

 She wrote and performed in her own comedy pilot for BBC Three, The Cariad Show.
 In May 2014, BBC Radio 4 aired a pilot for The Cariad Radio Show, which was featured on the BBC Comedy of the Week podcast.
 Since 2014, she has been co-writing and performing in the BBC Radio Wales sketch comedy show Here Be Dragons.

 In 2014, Lloyd starred as Holly in the BBC Three comedy pilot Vodka Diaries and as Poppy in the comedy series Give Out Girls on Comedy Central.
-In 2015 she played Dawn, a warden in a young offenders' institution in the BBC Three comedy series Crims.
+In 2015, she played Dawn, a warden in a young offenders' institution in the BBC Three comedy series Crims.
 In 2016 she appeared in the initial two episodes of Walliams & Friend on BBC One.
 She was also a series regular, playing several semi-improvised characters on Murder in Successville with Tom Davis.

-Lloyd is a regular panellist on QI, having appeared in 12 episodes as of January 2022.
+Lloyd is a regular panellist on QI, having appeared in 14 episodes as of April 2024.
 She has also appeared on Have I Got News for You, Would I Lie to You?, The News Quiz and 8 Out of 10 Cats Does Countdown.

 She appeared in the final series of Peep Show as Megan.

 In 2020, she appeared in Sara Pascoe's comedy series Out of Her Mind for BBC television.

 In March 2021, she presented the BBC Radio 4 programme What Have We Learnt About Grief?
 This programme mentioned the work of Elisabeth Kubler-Ross.
+From March 2024 she appeared as a member of the Wales team on Round Britain Quiz.